 Your email gets bombarded every day, but not all of them are safe.
 In fact, some of them are actively trying to steal your private information.
 As our email inboxes expand in size, the amount of junk mail and clutter has also increased.
 The logical answer would be to simply stop using email, that’s not really feasible.
 Instead, you need to be aware of the major threats out there and how to spot them.

 Do you have an antivirus program on your Android device?
 You likely have one on your computer, but Android devices are just as susceptible to viruses as computers.
 Hackers are eager to take advantage of the lack of security on your phone, so installing antivirus software on your Android device is important.
 The hardest part is choosing the right one.

 While many antivirus services claim to offer free online scanning tools, it turns out very few are actually cloud-based services, and even fewer operate effectively without requiring software download and installation.

 To clear up any confusion, we’ve verified and ranked which of the top 7 REALLY FREE virus scanners are truly online, and which are not.

-Mac infection rates are on the rise, and what was once a virus-resistant operating system is now just as vulnerable as rival Windows.
+Mac infection rates are on the rise, and what was once a virus-resistant operating system is now just as vulnerable as Windows OS.
 While Mac OS provides a simple, contained system, even the smallest exploit—especially ones that work in the background to steal your data—can impact the performance of your computer.